rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

-You **only need to read this document** if you either
+You really **only need to read this document** if
-* have persistent issues with your game after installing Bartender, or
+* you have persistent issues with your game after installing / configuring Bartender, or
-* are curious about the limitations and inner workings of Bartender (or the game itself).
+* you are curious about the limitations and technicalities of Bartender's features.

 &nbsp;